“What is a bench warrant for failure to appear in court?”

 An experienced lawyer gives you the best hope of getting your situation back on track.

 There can be many reasons why someone charged with a felony or misdemeanor fails to appear in court.
-Unless the judge is satisfied that there is a satisfactory, verified reason for the failure to appear, the court will issue a warrant for the defendant’s arrest.
+Unless the judge is satisfied that there is a sufficient, verified reason they failed to appear in court, the judge will issue a warrant for the defendant’s arrest.
 The defendant may have skipped court intentionally or forgotten about the hearing date.
-On the other hand, his or her car could have broken down, they might not have received notice of the hearing may not have been received, or that person could have been in the hospital with an illness.
+On the other hand, their car could have broken down, they might not have received notice of the hearing, or they could have been in the hospital with an illness.

-I missed a court date, so now what?
+“I missed a court date, so now what?”

-When a person fails to appear in court, the court will issue a warrant for that person’s arrest; not just sometimes, every time.
+When a person misses their court date, the court will issue a warrant for that person’s arrest; not just sometimes, but every time.
 This type of warrant is called a bench warrant.
-If a bond has been previously posted, the judge will order the bond be forfeited (taken by the court).
+If a bond has been previously posted, the judge will order the bond to be forfeited (taken by the court).
 These warrants never go away by themselves.
 The ONLY way you should deal with an outstanding warrant for failure to appear is with a respected, highly experienced criminal defense lawyer.
 Do not be conned into believing that your divorce, tax, real estate, or probate lawyer is capable of providing you the same results as an expert criminal defense lawyer.
 Why?
-Because lawyers who exclusively practice criminal defense will know the most persuasive arguments and will be most familiar with how to navigate through the court under the circumstances.
-The most effective techniques used for real estate law, family law, and probate are not the same as those in criminal cases.
+Because lawyers who exclusively practice criminal defense will know the most persuasive arguments and be most familiar with navigating through the court under the circumstances.
+The most effective techniques for real estate law, family law, and probate are not the same as those in criminal cases.
 The rules are also very different.
 It takes decades of specialization to master every trick of the trade.
 Additionally, the consequence for a defendant who has failed to appear in court on a criminal matter is more severe than in civil cases.

-Why would I need a lawyer if I turn myself in on a warrant?
+“Why would I need a lawyer if I turn myself in on a warrant?”

-Does it matter if I wait to go back to court?
+“Does it matter if I wait to go back to court?”

 The length of time it takes for the defendant who failed to appear in court to surrender on a bond can be a factor the court considers.
-A long time between when the warrant issued and when the defendant appears in court can be cause for a high bond.
-If the defendant retains counsel and goes back to court quickly, the court is more likely to find that the failure to appear was inadvertent, accidental, or because of a momentary lapse of judgment.
+A long time between when the warrant is issued and when the defendant appears in court can be a reason for a high bond.
+Suppose the defendant retains counsel and returns to court quickly.
+In that case, the court is more likely to find that the failure to appear was inadvertent, accidental, or because of a momentary lapse of judgment.

-What happens when we get to court if I failed to appear?”
+“What happens when we get to court if I failed to appear?”

-What if I’m arrested on the warrant?
+“What if I’m arrested on the warrant?”

 It is a myth that warrants expire.
 Once issued, a warrant remains in the Law Enforcement Information Network (LEIN) forever.
 The sooner you deal with it, the better.